elenimijalis/spanins-frontend/README.md

 # spanins-frontend
-This front end to https://github.com/elenimijalis/spanins was build using AngularJS.
+This front end to https://github.com/elenimijalis/spanins was built using AngularJS.

 ## Usage
 In app: